interledger/interledger-rs/docs/testnet.md

 #### Requirements

-Before you try to connect to the testnet, you need to install the following dependencies.
+Before you try to connect to the testnet, you need to install the following dependencies:

 - localtunnel
 - Redis